jerrywyc/cxnpl-recruitment/README.md

 you will then be able to view the login page at localhost:3000

-Next, create the user and select the role that you want assigned.
+Next, create a company first, before creating a user with the user and select the role that you want assigned.

-Default users have been setup to test the permissions of each role:

-admin:
-email: admin@example.com
-password: 123456

-manager:
-email: manager@example.com
-password: 123456

-normal:
-email: normal@example.com
-password: 123456

 # API Documentation